-This chili may not be that different from your own favorite recipe— except when it comes to the meat, we use brisket.
-I look for a brisket on the smaller side (9-10 lbs.) or I purchase a brisket flat when the grocery store sells split briskets.
+For Texas style brisket chili, I look for a brisket on the smaller side (9-10 lbs.) or I purchase a brisket flat when the grocery store sells split briskets.
 (See my doodles below for an illustration.)

 After it’s been cleaned up and trimmed, I just cut it right in half and wrap and store the brisket point in my freezer for later in the week.

 All of the seared brisket cubes reserved after cooking…

 Now begin to add the onion, garlic, and spices.

-Note: I’ve tried making my own chili powder and hated it.
+Note: I’ve tried making my own chili powder and hated it!
 After you make homemade chili powder and do a taste test it’s never as robust as the brands I listed above.
-Do what you want, but keep in mind Texas chili powders have other ingredients like cumin and mexican oregano in them, so standard chile powder (fine ground chiles) is technically not the same thing.
+Do what you want but keep in mind Texas chili powders have other ingredients like cumin, and mexican oregano in them, so standard chile powder (fine ground chiles), is technically not the same thing.

 And now we cover and wait 🙂 This brisket chili simmers 4-5 hours before the brisket and tomatoes melt into the broth.
 At hour 3-4 the brisket will be tender, but it’s not really done until the brisket has completely fallen apart in the chili.

-I stir mine every 25-30 minutes and usually cook this in my le creuset, which insulates well from hot spots on the stove.
+I stir mine every 25-30 minutes and usually cook this in my le creuset pot, which insulates well from hot spots on the stove.
 Please modify for your particular pot so your chili doesn’t burn on the bottom.

 You can top brisket chili with cheddar cheese, monterey jack, and any mexican cheese you like such as queso fresco, cotija, and grated quesadilla cheese.
 I also add chopped cilantro and put out crema (it’s like sour cream) and Fritos for my family.

-Here is the recipe for the Texas Brisket Chili
+Here is the recipe for the Texas Brisket Chili Recipe

 If you make the recipe, post it to social media and tag Urban Cowgirl!

 I’d love to see how it turns out! 🙂